aldotele/aldotele/README.md

 - **Python** + **Django** backend developer
 - Member of the **@TomorrowDevs** community
 - I have a University background in Economics and I am currently taking my first steps into **Data Science** and **Machine Learning**
-- One day I would love to work within an international team where I could speak **English** on a daily basis
+- One day I would love to work within an international team where I could speak **English** on a daily basis :world:

 <br>